 Someone who genuinely loves your product will no doubt produce content which is authentic.
 When an influencer is faking their love for the product they are endorsing, their audiences pick up on the inauthenticity quickly.
 Ultimately, if an audience knows they’re being duped, they’re unlikely to even consider buying your product.

 Where do you find organic influencers?
 The first and easiest place to find these people is among your own clients.
 However, just because you can’t find someone in your client roster doesn’t mean you should give up.
 You can also find influencers who appreciate your product by inviting them to branded events and offering giveaways.

 A final but important factor you should consider is the ethics of your influencer.
 The last thing you want to do is partner with an influencer who has been involved in a scandal that will tarnish your reputation.

 Partnering with an influencer whose ethics you support will be far more beneficial for your brand and far less stressful for you in the long term.

 2) Get to know the influencer

 Once you’ve chosen relevant influencers who are relevant to your brand, it’s important to get to know them first.
-Take time to get to know with your influencer and connect with them before you present them with a collaboration opportunity.
+Take time to get to know your influencer and connect with them before you present them with a collaboration opportunity.

-This will not only give you a better idea how to approach the influencer, but it will also give them the impression you are genuinely interested in them.
+This will not only give you a better idea of how to approach the influencer, but it will also give them the impression you are genuinely interested in them.
 An influencer who feels valued will partner with you for a longer time.

 In order to understand and connect with the influencer, you can: